 Can I visit Mantua as a day trip?

-Yes!
-Especially easy from Verona, Milan, or even Lake Garda.
+Absolutely.
+It’s a convenient day trip from Verona, Milan, or even Lake Garda.

 Is Mantua family-friendly?